Ivan the Terrible: Conquest of Kazan and Astrakhan

-In 1551, Tsar Ivan IV dispatched envoys to the Nogai Horde, who agreed to maintain neutrality during the impending campaign against the Khanate of Kazan.
-During the same period, several local groups, including the Ar begs and Udmurts, acknowledged Muscovite authority, strengthening Russia’s strategic position along the Volga River frontier in preparation for the final assault on Kazan.
+In 1551, Tsar Ivan IV dispatched envoys to the Nogai Horde, who agreed to maintain neutrality during the impending campaign against the Kazan Khanate.
+During the same period, several local groups, including the Ar begs and Udmurts, acknowledged Muscovite authority, strengthening Russia's strategic position along the Volga River frontier in preparation for the final assault on Kazan.

 That same year, the Russians constructed the wooden fortress of Sviyazhsk, which was assembled in Uglich and transported in sections down the Volga River to a site near Kazan.
 The fortress served as the main place of arms—a fortified base of operations—for the decisive campaign of 1552, from which Ivan IV’s army launched its successful assault on the Tatar capital.

 On 16 June 1552, Ivan IV led a large Russian army toward Kazan, beginning the final campaign against the Kazan Khanate.
 The siege of Kazan began on 30 August 1552.
 Under the command of Prince Alexander Gorbaty-Shuysky, the Russians employed battering rams, a siege tower, undermining tactics, and a formidable artillery train of around 150 cannons.
 The army also benefited from the expertise of foreign military engineers, who played a crucial role in breaching the city’s defences.

-The Russian forces cut off Kazan’s water supply, bombarded its fortifications, and eventually breached the walls.
+The Russian forces cut off Kazan's water supply, bombarded its fortifications, and eventually breached the walls.
 On 2 October 1552, the city fell after intense fighting; its fortifications were destroyed, and a large portion of the population was killed, though thousands of Russian prisoners and slaves held within the city were freed.
-Ivan IV marked his victory with the construction of several commemorative churches in Moscow, the most famous being Saint Basil’s Cathedral on Red Square, whose distinctive design incorporates oriental architectural features in tribute to the conquest.
+Ivan IV marked his victory with the construction of several commemorative churches in Moscow, the most famous being Saint Basil's Cathedral on Red Square, whose distinctive design incorporates oriental architectural features in tribute to the conquest.

-The fall of Kazan marked the beginning of a prolonged period of resistance along the Middle Volga, known as the Cheremis wars.
-These uprisings, led by the Cheremis (Mari) and other local groups, challenged Moscow’s attempts to consolidate its control over the region and were suppressed only with great difficulty.
-The First Cheremis War (1552–1556) concluded in 1557, by which time the Bashkirs had also accepted Ivan IV’s authority, completing the first stage of Muscovite expansion into the Volga basin.
+The fall of Kazan marked the beginning of a prolonged period of resistance along the Middle Volga, known as the Cheremis Wars.
+These uprisings, led by the Cheremis (Mari) and other local groups, challenged Moscow's attempts to consolidate its control over the region and were suppressed only with great difficulty.
+The First Cheremis War (1552–1556) concluded in 1557, by which time the Bashkirs had also accepted Ivan IV's authority, completing the first stage of Muscovite expansion into the Volga basin.